AmanPrakash09/EasyText/README.md

 - After a couple of seconds, your face will be tracked and your emotions will be detected<br>
 - Click on the video and a response will be generated for you<br><br>
 <strong>Enabling Generated Responses</strong><br>
+- Navigate to a chat room<br>
+- Click on the "Generate Response" button<br>
+- Select the user you want to write the message to in the pop-up<br>
+- Select the number of previous messages in the pop-up<br>
+- Click "Done" and a response will be generated for you<br><br>
+<strong>Turning Voice to Text</strong><br>
+- Navigate to a chat room<br>
+- Click on the "Record Voice" button<br>
+- Allow the app to access your microphone<br>
+- Speak into your microphone<br>
+- Click "Stop Recording" when you are finished speaking and a response will be generated for you

 <h3>Design and Implementation</h3>
 <strong>AI Model Choice</strong><br>
-The integration utilizes the face-api.js library for facial emotion recognition and OpenAI for generating responses.
+The integration utilizes the face-api.js library for facial emotion recognition along with OpenAI for generating responses and voice-to-text transcription.

 <h2>Setup and Running Guide</h2>
 <h3>Dependencies Required</h3>
 Here is a list of dependencies along with their versions:<br>
 "dotenv": "^16.4.5",<br>
 "express": "^4.18.2",<br>
+"express-fileupload": "^1.5.0",
 "face-api.js": "^0.22.2",<br>
 "mongodb": "^6.4.0",<br>
 "openai": "^4.33.0",<br>